-• At any time following completion of baseline monitoring, if monitoring results within the detection wells or the compliance wells differs from the relevant trigger level for that well over two consecutive readings, as defined in the approved Tailings Storage Facility Monitoring Plan, then the consent holder shall initiate the Contingency Plan detailed in the Tailings Storage Facility Monitoring Plan to characterise the change, assess the source of the change, and to determine what, if any, mitigation measures should be implemented to ensure that condition 26 is complied with at the down-gradient compliance bores.
+At any time following completion of baseline monitoring, if monitoring results within the detection wells or the compliance wells differs from the relevant trigger level for that well Approver: M Burroughs Approved date: 10/09/2024 Next Review: Error!
+Unknown document property name.

+over two consecutive readings, as defined in the approved Tailings Storage Facility Monitoring Plan, then the consent holder shall initiate the Contingency Plan detailed in the Tailings Storage Facility Monitoring Plan to characterise the change, assess the source of the change, and to determine what, if any, mitigation measures should be implemented to ensure that condition 26 is complied with at the down-gradient compliance bores.
 The trend and actions taken shall be detailed in the annual report to the Council.